An Explainable 3D Residual Self-Attention Deep Neural Network FOR Joint Atrophy Localization and Alzheimer's Disease Diagnosis using Structural MRI: Experimental evaluation

-For the explainable model evaluation, the 3D Grad-CAM has been used to explain the model for Alzheimer's Disease Diagnosis.
-We have only applied 3D Grad-CAM to 3D-ResAttNet34 with the best classification performance.
-The heat-map was created to show how the network learns the importance of the areas.
-As described earlier, 3D Grad-CAM can be used on an arbitrary layer.
-The output feature maps of each convolution block automatically extracted by the DCNN are shown in {Fig.~\ref{FIG:9}}.
+For the explainable model evaluation, 3D Grad-CAM has been used to explain the model for Alzheimer's Disease Diagnosis.
+We have only applied the 3D Grad-CAM to 3D-ResAttNet34 with the best classification performance.
+The heat-map is created to show how the network learns the importance of the areas.
+As described earlier, the 3D Grad-CAM can be used on an arbitrary layer. {Fig.~\ref{FIG:9}} shows feature visualizations of each convolution block from our proposed model (the top 64 activation maps are selected here).
 As more convolutions are processed, the resolution of the feature map also gradually decreases.
-Some important areas and details information can be observed in the first two convolution layers.
-In the third and fourth convolution layers, the feature maps look like binary patterns where global feature maps can be extracted.
-The attention heatmap of 3D-ResAttNet34 result is presented in {Fig.~\ref{FIG:8}}.
-In the first line, we have applied the activation mapping heat-map to last convolutional layer.
-The heatmap is blurry because the last convolutional layer of 3D-ResAttNet34 is only of size $6\times7\times6$.
-The heat map tends to show global information.
-To obtain a higher resolution and more detailed 3D class activation mapping heat-map, we have applied the 3D Grad-CAM to upper convolutional layers.
-The second line in {Fig.~\ref{FIG:8}} is obtained from 3D-ResAttNet34 with more convolutional layers removed.
-It is up sampled from a $46\times55\times46$ heat-map and thus provides more detail.
-It identifies and highlights the hippocampus, lateral ventricle and most parts of the cortex as important areas, which matches the human expert's approach \cite{mu_adult_2011,ott_brain_2010}.
+In the first two convolution layers, the results have higher resolutions, which provide more details information.
+However, because they respond more to the corners, edge, texture and color conjunctions, more edges are highlighted.
+In the third and fourth convolution layers, the feature maps look like binary patterns where global and semantic information can be extracted.
+Some significant variation in lateral ventricle and hippocampus areas are highlighted.